mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 form of a hand-thrown miniature aircraft powered by a 'pusher' propeller.
 It is quiet and fairly small but tends to be rather obvious to anyone looking out for such craft.
-The drone can be directly controlled using a selected- waypoint system which requires no special skill beyond a familiarization period, or can fly a pre-set course.
+The drone can be directly controlled using a selected-waypoint system which requires no special skill beyond a familiarization period, or can fly a pre-set course.
 Its batteries are good for about 2 hours of operation.